In Him Ministries:

 God wants every person to know Him personally as their loving, Heavenly Father.
 God’s purpose has always been to establish a people for Himself who know Him as the one true God, and follow Him with all their hearts and minds.
 The Old Covenant promise to make Israel the people of God was conditional on their obedience to the covenant.

 Exodus 19:5-6 says, “Now therefore, if you will indeed obey my voice and keep my covenant, you shall be my treasured possession among all peoples, for all the earth is mine; and you shall be to me a kingdom of priests and a holy nation.
-These are the words that you shall speak to the people of Israel.” (see: 1 Peter 2:9-10).
+These are the words that you shall speak to the people of Israel.” (see: 1 Pet.
+2:9-10).

 Israel promised to be obedient to God and keep His covenant.